Facebook accused by Trump administration of favoring H-1B workers

 Facebook was hit Thursday with a lawsuit from the Trump administration that alleges the social media giant favored hiring immigrant workers with temporary work visas over US workers for high-paying jobs.

-From January 2018 to at least September 2019, Facebook illegally set aside more than 2,600 positions for temporary visa holders as the company applied to sponsor the workers for permanent residency, according to the lawsuit filed by the Department of Justice.
-The jobs advertised by Facebook had an average salary of roughly $156,000, the DOJ said.
+From at least January 2018 to at least September 2019, Facebook illegally set aside more than 2,600 positions for temporary visa holders as the company applied to sponsor the workers for permanent residency, according to the lawsuit filed by the Department of Justice.
+These jobs had an average salary of roughly $156,000, the DOJ said.

 Facebook denied the allegations in a statement.